Continuous Test Orchestration And Execution Platform Online

 Top 7 Programming Languages For Test Automation In 2020

-So you are at the beginning of 2020 and probably have committed a new year resolution as a tester to leap into automation testing.
+So you are at the beginning of 2020 and probably have committed a new year resolution as a tester to take a leap from Manual Testing To Automation .
 However, to automate your test scripts you need to get your hands dirty on a programming language and that is where you are stuck!
-Or you are already proficient in automation testing through a single programming language and are thinking about venturing into new programming languages for test automation, along with their respective frameworks.
+Or you are already proficient in automation testing through a single programming language and are thinking about venturing into new programming languages for automation testing, along with their respective frameworks.
 You are bound to be confused about picking your next milestone.
 After all, there are numerous programming languages to choose from.

 Now, you may be looking for guidance to help you out with your test automation journey or your new chapter in the test automation diaries.
 Well, lucky for you, you landed in the right place!
 In this article, I am going to highlight the top 7 programming languages to look out for test automation in 2020.